obervinov/users-package/README.md

       - `{'end_time': None}` if no rate limits are applied.
       - `{'end_time': '2023-08-06 11:47:09.440933'}` if rate limits are in effect.

-- This module requires a dependency in the form of a Vault server for storing user configurations.

-This project simplifies the management of user attributes, access rights and request restrictions for telegram bot developers.

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/requirements.png" width="25" title="methods"> Description of class methods
 | Method Name | Description | Arguments | Usage Examples | Returns Examples | Configuration Path | History Path |